Skip to content

 • What is stimulating to you?

-• What is your sleep routine and are there improvements that can be made?
+• What is your sleep routine, and can improvements be made?

-• What habits may be preventing you from having a good sleep?
+• What habits may be preventing you from getting a good night’s sleep?

 • Do you have a good sleep space?